avidunixuser/UsedCarFeatureImportance/README.md

 ### Business Understanding

-- In this application, we will explore a dataset that contains information on 3 million used cars.
+- In this application, we will explore a dataset that contains information on 426880 used cars.
 - Our goal is to understand what factors make a car more or less expensive.
 - As a result of this analysis, you should provide clear recommendations to your client -- a used car dealership -- as to what consumers value in a used car.